LamaBleu/moRFeus_GUI/README.md

 CSV export and plotting
 =======================

   - use moRFeus as RF generator and GQRX (local or remote) to test antennas, filters, receiver performance.
-Get signal level at regular steps accross the spectrum and store results in CSV file.
+Get signal level at regular steps accross the RF spectrum and store results in CSV file.
 Then plot results.
      . prepare your stuffs, antenna, receiver, adjust levels, ppm calibration and gain on GQRX (set it first to central frequency of the range you will study)
      . enable remote control from GQRX.
 If GQRX is running on remote computer you have to allow client IP address in GQRX remote control settings.
      . go to step-generator mode, and select start/stop freqs, power.
 Choose **"send Freq to GQRX : VFO"**.
 Run stepper, wait...